tlow87/creator-report/src/markdown/page.md

               description: of creators have been making content for <span>≤1 year</span>
         - headline: Annual Income and Time Spent
           footnote: "4"
-          subhead: on Content Creation
+          subhead: on content creation
           paragraph: The relationship between how much creators work and how much revenue they make isn’t an exact science.
           image: ../images/chapter-2-section-1-A.png
           item:
             - statistic: "53"
-              description: of creators who make <span><$100 a year spent <5 hours a week</span> on content creation
+              description: of creators who make <span>less than $100 a year spent less than 5 hours a week</span> on content creation
             - statistic: "32"
-              description: of creators who make <span>$100-10K a year spent >10 hours</span> a week on content creation
+              description: of creators who make <span>$100-10K a year spent more than 10 hours</span> a week on content creation
             - statistic: "52"
-              description: of creators who make <span>$50K-100K a year spent <10 hours</span> a week on content creation
+              description: of creators who make <span>$50K-100K a year spent less than 10 hours</span> a week on content creation
             - statistic: "48"
-              description: of creators who make <span>$100K-500K a year spent >10 hours</span> a week on content creation
+              description: of creators who make <span>$100K-500K a year spent more than 10 hours</span> a week on content creation
     section2-chart:
       - headline: beginner* creators and monetization
         subhead: When people first dip their toes into the Creator Economy, they struggle to monetization.